Punjab village mourns its loss after copter crash | Law-Order

 - India

-Singh had joined work only two weeks ago after being on leave.

-On Wednesday, the 35-year-old was killed along with 12 others, including the CDS and his wife Madhulika Rawat, in the crash.
+His wife Jaspreet Kaur had not been keeping well for several weeks and wasn’t initially told about the tragedy, village sarpanch Gurbaj Singh said.
+She learnt about it on Thursday morning and was inconsolable.

+She said her husband loved his daughters - Simratdeep Kaur (9) and Gurleen Kaur (7) - very much.
+“He never missed a day to talk to his angels.”
+The couple’s son Fatehdeep is just three years old.

-Singh is survived by his father Kabal Singh, wife Jaspreet Kaur, daughters Simratdeep Kaur (9), Gurleen Kaur (7) and son Fatehdeep Singh (3), local authorities said.
+Gursewak Singh is also survived by his father Kabal Singh, five sisters and two brothers.

+He studied at the government school in nearby Khalra village.
+He joined the Army in 2004, his wife said.

+The sarpanch said whenever the soldier came home to the village, he met him and also spent time with the elders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)